 * Please visit the International Student page for other accepted Language Proficiency scores

-- You will receive an email with the application package.
+- The student will receive the application package via email.

-- Fill out the application forms and send them back to our office.
-You can do it digitally or physically:
+- Fill out the application forms and send them back to our office, either digitally or physically:

 - Digital: Scan and send they forms in a PDF format to email@example.com